 Yukio returns and reports that he and his team were unable to retrieve the Left Eye.
-Yaozo is alarmed at Yukio’s report.
-He reveals a secret passed down to his sect’s leading priests: when the eyes are joined, they produce an even more potent form of miasma.
+Yukio’s report alarms Yaozo.
+He reveals a secret his sect’s leading priests had kept: when the eyes are joined, they produce an even more potent form of miasma.
 Yukio suspects Todo’s plan is wider than they perceive; he remembers Todo telling him that he’ll welcome Yukio with open arms when the time comes.
 After the meeting, Yukio is very unhappy that Rin revealed his blue flames to almost everyone in the temple.
 They visit him in his cell.

 Rin recalls his foster father, Shiro Fujimoto, telling Rin that his demon powers were transferred to the ancient demon fighting sword, Kurikara, and bound by its scabbard.
 Rin remembers that he had drawn the blade, knowing he could never go back to being human, to save his friends.
 It’s not that he regrets his decision.
 He’s firm in his resolve to become the most powerful Exorcist.
 But it’s lonely in his cell, and he doesn’t know his fate.
 Meanwhile, Ryuji Suguro tells the other ExWires that the Right Eye’s been stolen and Rin’s in custody.